infominer33/infominer33.github.io/_pages/index.md

 <img src="https://infominer.id/bitcoin-history/assets/img/BitcoinHistory.png"/>

 I'm fascinated by all the history surrounding Bitcoin, and tech generally, but especially any aspects that directly relate to Bitcoin in some fashion.
-I've found it easier to understand blockchain and cryptocurrency, by going back over the history of cryptography, one-way hash functions, and public key encryption.
+I've found it easier to understand blockchain and cryptocurrency, going back over their histories... cryptography, one-way hash functions, public key encryption...
 Important to recall is that state supression of cryptography is the #1 cause of blockchain mania.

 It took Bitcoin to get governments to go along with crypto-innovations, for the public anyhow.
 From the beginning of the digital age, industry was discouraged from becoming too creative with cryptography.
 For example, in the US and allied nations, there were strict export controls on encryption unless the government could crack it.